tomklino/function-tracker/README.md

 let usersTracker = trackerFactory({
   watchFunction: () => {
-    //some function the fetches something and returns an array (or a Promise that resolves to an array) }
+    //some function that fetches something and returns an array (or a Promise that resolves to an array) }
 })
 .on('element_join', (new_users) => { console.log("there are new users:", new_users) })